Okoyl/ibkr-desktop-linux/README.md

 -XX:ConcGCThreads=8
 ```

+## Troubleshooting

+Please refer to the [Troubleshooting Guide](./Troubleshooting.md) for common issues and their solutions.

 ## Contributing

 Feel free to open issues or submit pull requests if you have any improvements or fixes.